tomjoht/tomjoht.github.io/_restapicourse/docapis_installing_curl.md

 Installing cURL on Windows involves a few more steps.
 First, determine whether you have 32-bit or 64-bit Windows by right-clicking **Computer** and selecting **Properties.**

-Then follow the instructions in this Zendesk article: [Installing and using cURL](https://support.zendesk.com/hc/en-us/articles/203691436-Installing-and-using-cURL#install).
+Then follow the instructions in this [Confused by Code page](http://www.confusedbycode.com/curl/#downloads).

-(Note that the Zendesk instructions say to download ca-bundle.crt.
-To download ca-bundle.crt, right-click the link and choose Save Link As (in Chrome).)

 Once installed, test your version of cURL by doing the following: